canonical/pi-gadget/README.md

 ## Building

-To build the gadget snap locally please use `snapcraft`.
+To build the gadget snap locally on an armhf system please use `snapcraft`.

+To cross build this gadget snap on a PC please install the gcc-arm-linux-gnueabihf package before running `snapcraft`

 ## Launchpad Mirror and Automatic Builds.